 Nineteen of the twenty hottest years on record have occurred since 2001, not including 2020 which is on track to top the list.
-Research has found that mean annual temperatures above 29°C, currently found in 0.8% of the world and too hot to live in, could affect up to one third of the world’s population by 2070.
+Now, research has found that climate change could make Colombia too hot to live in by 2070.

 This case study is based on the paper “Future of the human niche”, published in PNAS by Xu, Chi et al. (2020).